amrsoll/soar-n-fall/README.md

 On this third biome, the climate is somewhat different.
 There are rivers and waterfalls that makes it harder to get around.
 There aren't any stuff laying around either - how is it going to make anything here that can take it further?
 After going back to the previous biome, the cubanoid brings with it a bucket and fills it with the water from the new biome.
 It waters some flowers that are growing next to it, and all of a sudden, the flowers grows and grows, building a bridge over to a new biome!

 Lucky, the cubaoind thinks to itself.
-The god-like voice laughs at it and says "Well aren't you lucky?
-Who could have thought that some flowers would take you to the next island - you sure are a clever little cube."
+The god-like voice laughs at it and says
+ > Well aren't you lucky?
+Who could have thought that some flowers would take you to the next island - you sure are a clever little cube.

 On the fourth island, the cubanoid encounters new problems: there are quicksand that looks life-threatening.
 And there are no stuff laying around, what should the cubanoid do?